 Offers for the American Express® Green Card are not available through this site.
 All information has been independently collected by AwardWallet and has not been reviewed or provided by the card issuer.
 Some offers may have expired.
 Please see our card marketplace for available offers.

 There are many different ways to earn miles and points.
 We often talk about some of the more “obvious” ways to earn — like spending on credit cards, flying on a plane, or staying at a hotel.
 However, there are other ways to boost your earnings from everyday activities.
-Every little bit helps, and you'll want to make sure to take advantage of these opportunities if you want to truly maximize your points earning.
+Every little bit helps, and you'll want to make sure to take advantage of these opportunities if you want to truly maximize your points earnings.

 Page Contents